 The Institute for Emerging Adulthood

 The Institute for Emerging Adulthood Inc. is a group private practice serving adults in the Five College Area.
-Our offices are in Northampton and Amherst.
-We provide psychotherapy for being and becoming in changing terrain.
+Our two offices in Northampton and Amherst provide psychotherapy for being and becoming in changing terrain.
 Our team of clinicians compassionately engage

 depression, anxiety, trauma

 queerness and gender